tst-ccamp/earthenterprise_wiki/Supported-Platforms.md

 * CentOS 7
 * Red Hat Enterprise Linux 7

+There are known issues with building and running OpenGEE on Ubuntu 16.10 and later.

 ### Supported Compilers

 OpenGEE has been successfully compiled with the following versions of GCC: